top of page

 Should I use contingencies when I make an offer in a competitive market?

-When demand is high and supply is low, buyers want to make sure that they are crafting competitive offers in order to have their contracts accepted.
+When demand is high and supply is low, buyers want to make sure that they are crafting competitive offers to have their contracts accepted.
 Avoiding certain contingencies - such as a solar panel inspection or a buyer’s sale contingency - can make your contract more appealing to the seller.

 However, some contingencies can’t be avoided - and shouldn’t be.
 For example, sometimes a loan simply cannot be procured unless the buyer’s house sells first.
 Other times, contingencies can be negotiated in ways that keep an offer competitive.
-Home inspections are always wise, but buyers could guarantee they won’t ask for any repairs.
-An appraisal may be required by the buyer’s lender, but the buyers can always promise to pay the difference in cash if needed.
+Home inspections are always wise, but buyers can guarantee they won’t ask for any repairs.
+An appraisal may be required by the buyer’s lender, but the buyer can always promise to pay the difference in cash if needed.

 Home contingencies play an important role in the home buying and selling process.
-They can protect 2023 buyers when included in home purchase agreements, though they can also be the reason an offer isn’t accepted.
+They can protect 2024 buyers when included in home purchase agreements, though they can also be the reason an offer isn’t accepted.
 Sellers may consider potential delays caused by contingencies when deciding between multiple offers.

 Whether buying or selling a house, always work with a local real estate professional who knows how to leverage contingencies to your advantage.